cdumay/cdumay_context/README.md

 ## Features

-- Generic context management through the `Context` trait
+- Generic context management through the `Contextualize` trait and a `Context` struct
 - Support for multiple serialization formats (with feature flags):
   - JSON (feature: "json")
   - TOML (feature: "toml")
   - YAML (feature: "yaml")
+- Allow to dump context into `reqwest` headers using feature "http-headers"
 - Type-safe error handling with the `Error` enum

 ## Example Usage